fregu856/TSRT10/README.md

 - You should also be able to launch view_sweep_laser_scan.launch:
 - - $ roslaunch sweep_ros view_sweep_laser_scan.launch (this should launch rviz where you can see a visualization of the scans)

+- Create

+***
+# Setup the balrog package:

+- $ cd ~/TSRT10/catkin_ws/src
+- $ catkin_create_pkg balrog std_msgs roscpp rospy
+- $ cd ~/TSRT10/catkin_ws
+- $ catkin_make

+- Create a python_scripts directory in the package (it's in this directory we will place all python ROS scripts):
+- - $ cd ~/TSRT10/catkin_ws/src/balrog
+- - $ mkdir python_scripts
+- Every python script that one writes and places in python_scripts (e.g. test.py) must be made executable:
+- - $ cd ~/TSRT10/catkin_ws/src/balrog/python_scripts
+- - $ chmod a+x test.py
+- You should always also build the package (this is sometimes (quite often) needed even for python scripts since we use C++ messages):
+- - $ cd ~/TSRT10/catkin_ws
+- - $ catkin_make

+- - Create a launch directory in ~/TSRT10/catkin_ws/src/balrog
+- - Place the file lidar.launch in ~/TSRT10/catkin_ws/src/balrog/launch
+- - Place the file lidar_and_viz.launch in ~/TSRT10/catkin_ws/src/balrog/launch
+- - Create an rviz directory in ~/TSRT10/catkin_ws/src/balrog
+- - Place the file lidar.rviz in ~/TSRT10/catkin_ws/src/balrog/rviz

+- To run the LIDAR without any visualization:
+- - $ roslaunch balrog lidar.launch

+- To run the LIDAR together with a visualization:
+- - $ roslaunch balrog lidar_and_viz.launch